Visiting Grímsey Island - the Gem of the Arctic Circle in North Iceland

 The view-dial in Grímsey shows the names of the surroundings - it was covered in bird droppings

-Tumi's father, and Sturla, Tumi's brother, sailed to the island with their army of men to seek revenge.
+Sighvatur, Tumi's father, and Sturla, Tumi's brother, sailed to the island with their army of men to seek revenge.

 Having soup at Grímsey island

-Supper at Grímsey island
+Supper at Grímsey Island

-By now it was time to have supper in the Community House - a hearty soup on the house (included in the tour).
-I was eager to see the church as I visit every church in Iceland, so I left my husband at the dinner table and went exploring on my own.
+I was eager to see the church as I visit all the churches in Iceland, so I left my husband at the dinner table and went exploring on my own.

 I saw a polar bear skin hanging on one wall and remembered that a polar bear had come ashore on Grímsey island back in 1969.
 The bear is now on display at the Natural History Museum in Húsavík.
 I would not want to meet a polar bear on this small island for sure!

-I saw a gift-shop in the same building as the restaurant and went in as I wanted a souvenir from the island.
+I saw a gift shop in the same building as the restaurant and went in as I wanted a souvenir from the island.

 Grímsey design at Grímsey island